bluewatertracks/paper-timezone/README.md

 paper-timezone is a Polymer based web component used for interactively selecting a timezone locale from a map.
 On smaller screens, the component resizes itself to a dropdown with the ability to let the user select the locale from the dropdown list.
 It is heavily inspired by the world map on the momentjs site; it in fact is a rewrite of the same in Polymer although with a lot more added features.

-We at Blue Water Tracks use it on our portal pages and we wanted to open source the component to share it with the Polymer community.Demos and documentation can be found [here](http://bluewatertracks.github.io/paper-timezone/components/paper-timezone/)
+We at Blue Water Tracks use it on our portal pages and we wanted to open source the component to share it with the Polymer community.
+Demos and documentation can be found [here](http://bluewatertracks.github.io/paper-timezone/components/paper-timezone/)

 ![Sample screenshot](images/timezone.gif)